Blog

 And there’s one technology, in particular, data-driven organizations across industries use to accelerate their integrated marketing strategies today: the customer data platform (CDP).

-What exactly is integrated marketing communication?
-A breakdown
+What is integrated marketing communication (IMC)?

 Prior to onboarding a CDP to get your integrated marketing (i.e., lifecycle orchestration) efforts off the ground, though, it’s important to understand the intricacies of the promotional technique and how you can marry it with your existing marketing mix with ease.